Core Concepts: Collaboration - Systems Thinking

 Pages 18 - 49

-Green building will change the way you think.
-Buildings that seem to be individual, static objects will reveal themselves as fluid systems that exist in relationship to their environments and change over time.
-Professionals who previously appeared only distantly related will become partners in a dynamic process that incoporates perspectives from different fields.
+High-Performance Green building will change the way you think.
+Buildings that seem to be individual, static objects will reveal themselves as fluid systems that exist in relationship to their environments and like all things, change over time.
+Professionals who previously appeared only distantly related will become partners in a dynamic process that incorporates perspectives from outside their respective fields discovering new insights, efficacies, strategies, and approaches to lower costs, and enhance the design, construction, and operations of any built environment. (or product, policy, program, service, etc.)

 No problem can be solved from the same level of consciousness that created it.